Shah Rukh: War with the Qara Qoyunlu

 Qara Yusuf died during the first of the campaigns in November 1420, which ended in the Timurid capture of Azerbaijan and Armenia.
 However, less than a year later Shah Rukh was forced to face off a rebellion by the late Turkoman prince's sons.
+The Timurids under Shah Rukh defeated one of these sons of Qara Yusuf, Qara Iskander, in 1421.
+They briefly occupied the Qara Qoyunlu capital of Tabriz in 1421, and Baysunghur, the son of Shah Rukh, brought back to Herat a group of Tabrizi artists and calligraphers, formerly working for Ahmad Jalayir, who he installed in Herat to add to his existing artists from Shiraz.
+They became the most important school of artists in Iran, merging the two styles.

 One of these sons, Qara Iskander, continued his attempts to reassert Turkoman authority over the following years, necessitating the second campaign in 1429.
 This too resulted in a Timurid victory and the installation of a Qara Qoyunlu prince, Abu Said, as a puppet ruler.
 However, Qara Iskander reoccupied the city of Tabriz two years later and had Abu Said executed.

 This action prompted the third and final campaign in 1434, in which Qara Iskander was once more forced to flee.
 He was later assassinated by his son Qubad in the fortress of Alinja.
 Although this campaign did not result in a final resolution of the Turkoman issue, it did achieve stability in the region for the remainder of Shah Rukh's reign with the installation of Qara Iskander's less bellicose brother Jahan Shah as the Turkoman ruler.